An optimal transport approach for the multiple quantile hedging problem: Linear setting: duality and numerical illustration

-{ The link made in the previous section to semi-discrete optimal transport allows us to use some numerical methods already developed in this field, see e.g. \cite[Chapter 5]{peyre2019computational}.
+We now turn to numerical considerations associated to the Multiple Quantile Hedging problem.
+The link made in the previous section with semi-discrete optimal transport allows us to use some numerical methods already developed in this field, see e.g. \cite[Chapter 5]{peyre2019computational}.
 In particular, we use the dual representation formula obtained in Corollary \ref{co reduced formulation}.
-Since the value we want to compute is obtained via the maximisation of the expectation of a concave function, we will naturally rely here on Stochastic Gradient Ascent (SGA), methods.
-In this regard, we shall use the ADAM optimiser \cite{kingma2014adam}, described below in Definition \ref{de ADAM}. } Let us mention that stochastic gradient algorithms have already been considered to compute quantile in a financial context, see e.g. \cite{bardou2009computing}.
+Since the value we want to compute is obtained via the maximisation of the expectation of a concave function, we will naturally rely here on Stochastic Gradient Ascent (SGA) methods.
+One should observe that the initial problem formulation is also an optimisation problem but written on an infinite dimensional state space.
+In this regard, the formulation of Corollary \ref{co reduced formulation} greatly simplifies the numerical computation of the MQH price.
+Let us mention also that stochastic gradient algorithms have already been considered to compute quantiles in a financial context, see e.g. \cite{bardou2009computing}.